-Chapman University, as a member of the Statewide California Electronic Library Consortium (SCELC), is part of a read-and-publish agreement between the American Chemical Society (ACS) and the University of California, California State University, and SCELC institutions.
-This agreement allows Chapman-affiliated authors to publish their articles Open Access in many ACS journals at no cost to themselves.
+Chapman University, as a member of the Statewide California Electronic Library Consortium (SCELC), is part of a three-year, uncapped read-and-publish agreement with the Association for Computing Machinery (ACM) until June 2026.
+This agreement allows Chapman-affiliated authors to publish their articles Open Access in many ACM journals at no cost to themselves.

-In other terms, this agreement covers the Article Processing Charges (APCs) for Chapman authors whose research articles are accepted for publication in applicable ACS journals during the three year agreement, although authors with grant funding to cover open publication charges will be asked to use those funds to pay a discounted APC where possible.
-By doing so, they will enable authors without funding to publish open access in ACS journals under this agreement.
+In other terms, this agreement covers the Article Processing Charges (APCs) for Chapman authors whose research articles are accepted for publication in applicable ACM journals during the three year agreement.

 Please read on for information to determine if your research publication is eligible and to learn how to take advantage of this opportunity.